How to Extract Followers from Any Twitter Account for Lead Gen

 Step-by-Step: How to Extract Twitter Followers

-Here's the practical process for extracting followers from any Twitter account.
+Here is the practical process for extracting followers from any Twitter account.

 Step 1: Identify Target Accounts